scottlamb/moonfire-nvr/README.md

 See the [github page](https://github.com/scottlamb/moonfire-nvr) (in case you're not reading this text there already).
-You can download the bleeding edge version from the commandline via git:
+You can download the bleeding edge version from the command line via git:

     $ git clone https://github.com/scottlamb/moonfire-nvr.git